SF-WDI-LABS/tunely-angular/docs/sprint3.md

 ## Step 1: Create the new model

+We're going to create an embedded model for songs and embed it in albums.
+That's right, Albums usually have unique Songs on them.

 1. Create a `models/song.js`

 1. Open the file and create a model with properties like: